VidunderGunder/ml-ady-report/README.md

 ![Gant](images/gantt.png)

-The proof of concept must be a success for MLAdy continues development.
+The proof of concept must be a success for MLAdy to continue development.

 ![Gant PoC](images/gantt-poc.png)